RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 ```

 ## Question: how can we determine if pre-trained model is suitable for downstream task?

+If it's the same language, it's almost always sufficient to use Wikipedia.
+You don't need corpus specific trained
+models.

 ## Numericalization
 ## Creating batches for language model
 ## LMDataLoader